 College offers a wealth of networking chances in addition to experience, whether it be at special events or just in class with your peers and teachers.

 To this day, I still keep in touch with a number of my classmates and instructors in case I ever have an issue that falls under their purview or if I ever move to one of their places and need advice on careers.

-In order to give yourself an advantage later on in the job search, make sure you spend time in college networking and gaining experiences.
+In order to give yourself an advantage later on in the job search, make sure you invest time in experiences and networking while you are still in education.

 But what if I start to see a drop in my grades?

-As I’ve already stated, you still want to graduate with a strong GPA, so try not to put too much pressure on yourself.
-You are conscious of your capabilities and limitations.
+Do not overwork yourself since, as I have already stated, you still want to graduate with a respectable GPA.
+You are aware of your capabilities and personal boundaries.
 If finding a job or internship is simply not an option for you, focus heavily on networking!
-The key is balance.
+Balance is the key.